Ottoman Solaks (Sultan's guards) The Art of War c1684

 by Mallet, Alain Manesson

 Rare 17th century engraving by Alain Manesson Mallet.
-Published in Paris c.1684 (with later hand-colour).
+Published in Paris c.1683 (later colour).

-In 1671 his first publication was on military science and the art of siege warfare.
-It was so successful that it was translated into German the following year, and then several counterfeit copies were published.
-In 1684 Mallet published his updated work Travaux de Mars, ou l’art de war “on observations I’ve made on the art of war”, and provided engraved diagrams for the fortifications of cities and towns throughout Europe and included small scenes “to inspire young nobles to learn to draw, because in fortifications, drawing is not simply a noble propriety, but an absolute necessity”.
+Mallet's first publication, in 1671, was on military science and the art of siege warfare.
+In 1684 Mallet published his updated work Travaux de Mars, ou l’Art de la Guerre, and provided engraved diagrams for the fortifications of cities and towns throughout Europe, including small scenes “to inspire young nobles to learn to draw, because in fortifications, drawing is not simply a noble propriety, but an absolute necessity”.